-By Rebecca Kasey, CQL Special Projects Manager
+By Rebecca Kasey, CQL Director of Special Projects

 The Center for Enriched Living (CEL) provides a myriad of programs for people with intellectual and developmental disabilities.
 CEL offers specific classes, programs, and employment initiatives that people can choose to sign up for and attend based off their specific interests and goals.
 They’re all concentrated on supporting people in having meaningful experiences, enjoying fun activities, and creating friendships.
 To advance its community-building efforts, CEL organizes social and recreational events, delivers employment services, hosts a summer camp, and offers the REACH day program.
 As a response to the COVID-19 pandemic they stayed flexible, expanding their programs virtually to help people improve their education, grow creatively, connect socially, and more!

 It’s one thing for CEL to just offer these services for their members – the people taking part in CEL’s programs – but another to actually see the positive impact they’re having on lives.
 My colleague Kristen Heichel and I were able to experience it first-hand during CEL’s recent accreditation.
 We heard from numerous members who shared how appreciative they are for CEL’s programs, describing them as really fun and valuing the variety of activities that are available.
 They highlighted how many choices there are for programs, which provide people with opportunities to participate in events that match with their unique interests.